 Reducing hospital inpatient readmission rates has been an objective of the HSCRC policies since 2011.
-At the beginning of the All-Payer Model, the Maryland readmission rate was 1.22 percentage points higher than the nation.
-Readmission rates have continued to steadily decline over the course of the All-Payer Model, and, with most recent twelve months' data through May 2018, the Maryland Medicare FFS Readmission Rate is 0.08 percentage points lower than the National Medicare FFS Readmission Rate.
-The All-Payer Model agreement requires Maryland's hospital readmission rate for Medicare FFS beneficiaries to be at or below the national readmission rate by the end of 2018.
-Thus Maryland is working to maintain this improvement, and to further achieve any additional improvement that the nation experiences.
-The All-Payer Model requirement uses national Medicare data, which is summarized in Figure 1 below.
+At the beginning of the All-Payer Model, the Maryland readmission rate was 1.22 percentage points higher than the nation (Maryland: 16.60 percent; Nation: 15.38 percent).
+Readmission rates have continued to steadily decline over the course of the All-Payer Model, and, with most recent twelve months' data through December 2018, the Maryland Medicare FFS Readmission Rate is 0.05 percentage points lower than the National Medicare FFS Readmission Rate (Maryland: 15.40 percent; Nation: 15.45 percent).
+The All-Payer Model agreement required Maryland's hospital readmission rate

-14 The Medicare FFS per capita growth rate reflects an adjustment to revenues to account for Maryland hospitals undercharging their global budgets from July to December 2016.
+15 The Medicare FFS per capita growth rate reflects an adjustment to revenues to account for Maryland hospitals undercharging their global budgets from July to December 2016.

-16 The statewide savings noted here reflect an adjustment to account for undercharging that occurred in Maryland hospitals from July to December 2016.
+17 The statewide savings noted here reflect an adjustment to account for undercharging that occurred in Maryland hospitals from July to December 2016.
 This adjustment reduces the amount of statewide savings otherwise shown in CY 2016.
 CY 2016 hospital savings without the undercharge adjustment is \$336 million.